 Your name may not appear anywhere on or within this document or the photo.

 - Document must be in .doc or .docx format.

 - Ragged right margin.
 Use left justification.
 Do not use center, right, or full justification.

 - A one-inch margin all around (top, bottom, left, and right).

 - Submission must use 12-pt.
 Cambria or 12-pt.
 Times New Roman font only.
 Be aware that many word processors do not default to these fonts.

-- Submission must be no longer than four pages printed using these format guidelines.
+- Submission must be no longer than 1,000 words using these format guidelines.
 Any submissions not meeting this requirement will not be considered.

 - No personally identifying information.

 - Pages must be numbered (header or footer).